amiller68/particle_filter_project/README.md

 ### Measurement model
 Location: ``update_particles_with_measurement_model()``
-Description: For each particle in ``self.particle_cloud``, we “look” in each of the four cardinal directions (in degrees: 0, 90, 180, 270) to find the nearest obstacle using a likelihood field.
+Description: For each particle in ``self.particle_cloud``, we “look” in `self.measurement_resolution` directions (every 10th degree) to find the nearest obstacle using a likelihood field.
 We then calculate the probability of the reported nearest obstacle being the observed/nearest obstacle in each direction to determine the likelihood that that particle is the true location of the robot.
 The likelihood is set as the weight of each particle.

 ### Resampling
 Location: ``resample_particles()``
 Description: We use ``np.random.choice()`` to resample the particles with replacement based on their normalized weights.
 First, we use list comprehension to assemble a list of each particles weight.
 We then feed that list and ``self.particle_cloud`` into ``np.random.choice()`` to compute a new particle cloud of the same length ``num_particles``.

 ### Incorporation of noise
-Location:
+Location: ``update_particles_with_motion_model()``
-Description:
+Description: When we update the position attributes of each particle, we add noise from ``self.num_particles`` samples from a 0-centered normal distribution.
+This is sufficient for adding noise to our model.

 ### Updating estimated robot pose
 Location: ``update_estimated_robot_pose()``
 Description: To update the estimated pose of the robot we take the unweighted mean of the position and orientation of all particles in ``self.particle_cloud``.
 We initialize an empty ``Pose`` and iterate through all of the particles, adding the quotient of their position/orientation and ``self.num_particles`` to the new ``Pose``’s position/orientation.
 We then set ``self.robot_estimate`` equal to the new ``Pose``.

 ### Optimization of parameters
-Location:
-Description:
+- ``self.num_particles``
+  - The higher this variable was, the more particles we simulated, and the more accurate our model was.
+However, it also increased computational load since it meant processing more particles.
+We set this variable as high as possible without triggering errors from our transformers due to lag.
+Doing so maximized our models performance and accuracy.
+- ``self.measurement_resolution``
+  - The higher this variable was, the more particles we simulated, and the more accurate our model was.
+However, it also increased computational load since it meant processing sensor measurements for each particle.
+We set this variable as high as possible without triggering errors from our transformers due to lag.
+Doing so maximized our models performance and accuracy.
+- ``update_particles_with_motion_model``
+  - We had to experiment with the standard deviation we calculated our 0-centered noise with.
+We settled on `0.1` for all our translation variables; any smaller did not seem to produce noticeable noise in the movement of our particles.

 ## Challenges
+This project entailed many difficulties.
+We are working with a computationally intense model in limited environments, with a framework we're unfamiliar with.
+Because of this, it was hard to test our implementation for bugs, recognize them, and come up with well-informed solutions.
+We spent more time than we probably should trying to guess what was wrong with our code because we couldn't say why, for example, our particles seemed to move at a pace 10x that of our robot.
+We countered this by trying to test each part of our code as methodically as possible.

 ## Future Work
+There are a couple of things we would improve in our implementation.
+For one, we settled on using parameters that, loosely, 'worked.'
+It would be worth the additional time to try and come to a more rigorous assessment of what parameters maximized the performance of our model.

 ## Takeaways